AnyLog-co/documentation/policies.md

 ## Retrieving and formatting attributes from policies

-Using the **from** command it is possible to retrieve and format attributes from a policy or a group of policies.
+Using the **from** command it is possible to retrieve and format attributes of a policy or of multiple policies.
-The following example retrieves the IP and Ports from the config policy to a table format.
+The following example retrieves the name, IPs and Port from the config policy to a table format.

 ```anylog
 from !config_policy bring.table [config][name] [config][ip] [config][local_ip] [config][port]